Kristina01111000/Drws_site/README.md

 - Make text changes to the 40 and 80 QQ when it gets back
 - connect the get out app page to the rest of the site
 - make a slide for the app with a link to the app page

+- tell basit how to fix the graphs on the quiz pdfs